Data Protection Act

 1 'Be processed fairly, lawfully and transparently' In order for us to process data 'fairly', we should:

 - ensure that we have a lawful reason to obtain or process the data

-- the Data Subject must be made aware that their data is being used and their consent obtained where necessary.
-They must never be deceived or misled - they must have a clear understanding of the reasons for which it is proposed that their data be used
+- the Data Subject must never be deceived or misled - they must normally have a clear understanding of the reasons for which it is proposed that their data be used

 - care needs to be taken to ensure that personal data is only ever obtained from a person who is legally authorised to supply it.

 2 'Be processed only for specific, explicit and legitimate purposes and shall not be further processed in any manner incompatible with that purpose or those purposes'